lvanrooijen/pet-symptom-tracker/README.md

 - **Disease Database**: Veterinarians will have the ability to upload and manage information about different pet diseases, their symptoms, and potential treatments.
 - **Symptom Database**: Vets will be able to upload details of common symptoms that could indicate specific illnesses, helping users identify potential issues early.
 - **Article Upload**: Veterinarians will be able to share educational articles with pet owners, providing insights into common health concerns, preventative care, and treatment options.

-#### 3. Statistical Insights (WIP):
-- **Trends and Patterns**: In the future, i plan to add a statistics feature that will analyze user data to provide insights on pet health trends.
-This will help both owners and veterinarians spot patterns in symptoms and diseases, potentially aiding in early detection.